JCash/jctest/docs/testcases.md

 ### TYPED_TEST + INSTANTIATE_TEST_CASE_P

-If you wish to use a different base class to use with your tests, you can do so with too.
+If you wish to use a different base class to use with your tests, you can do so.
+You can specify up to 4 classes via the constructs `jc_test_type1` ... `jc_test_type4`

 ```cpp
 // First, create the classes you wish to test: